-MiTraining’s payment plans are interest free with deposits start from $250 for a qualification.
+MiTraining’s payment plans for nationally accredited qualifications are interest-free with deposits starting from $200 for a qualification.

 The government also provides a range of other payments to students.
 Contact the Department of Human Services to check your eligibility for assistance.

 It’s best to check if the education provider is registered with the relevant regulatory body.
-For RTOs (VET providers) you can check the National Register Of VET and search by provider name or by course.
-For Higher Education providers you can check the TEQSA National Register.
+For RTOs (VET providers) you can check the National Register on training.gov.au and search by provider name or by course.
+For Higher Education providers you can search the TEQSA National Register.

 If the provider is listed on these registers it means they must meet significant compliance standards and requirements to have become accredited, and to remain so.